 On the Denver Trolley, enjoy a trip back in time-one that could be further than you expected.
 Lakewood Gulch, which is part of the Platte Valley Trolley route, is also home to the site of the first Triceratops fossil ever found.
 In 1887 it was misidentified as an extinct bison, but it was later discovered to be the horns of one of the world's most popular dinosaurs.
 The trolley runs Friday, Saturday, and Sunday from early spring to around Oct.
 31. Tickets are $3 for adults and $2 for children.
 Pickup is right next to the REI Flagship Store.

-How about a free cold one (or three)?
+How about a cold one (or three)?
 And while you're enjoying those frosty beverages take a look out the window of Coors Brewery and you'll see the spot where parts of a Triceratops skeleton were excavated on North Table Mountain.
-Coors gives free, self guided tours.
+Coors provides self guided tours for guests 21+ with a valid ID.

 MORRISON NATURAL HISTORY MUSEUM